solliancenet/microsoft-leveraging-azure-digital-twins-supply-chain/Hands-on lab/HOL step-by step - Leveraging Azure Digital Twins in a supply chain.md

 ### Task 2: Ontologies overview

 In the previous task, we created a model definition of a storeroom manually.
 In this task, we'll investigate pre-existing model sets aligned to specific industries, also referred to as an ontology.
-Currently there exists two open-source DTDL ontologies that leverage industry standards in their model definitions.
+Currently, there are two open-source DTDL ontologies that leverage industry standards in their model definitions.
 These are the [real estate industry smart building](https://github.com/Azure/opendigitaltwins-building), and the [smart city industry](https://github.com/Azure/opendigitaltwins-smartcities).
 You can take advantage of these existing ontologies to form the basis of your model definitions.
-You have the ability to adopt them as-is and to extend them as needed using model inheritance.
+You can adopt them as-is and extend them as needed using model inheritance.

 1. An ontology provides a common representation of places, infrastructure, and assets to enable interoperability and data sharing across multiple domains.
 In a new browser window or tab, visit the following URL [https://github.com/Azure/opendigitaltwins-building](https://github.com/Azure/opendigitaltwins-building).